 Earlier Warp Charge wall units were limited to OnePlus phones, falling back to 10W charging for any other device.
 But with the Warp Charge 65 wall plug, you can charge any other PD-compatible device — including your notebook — at up to 45W.
 OnePlus has switched to a USB-C connector on the wall plug to accommodate the PD spec, and the ability to charge other devices makes the charger that much more versatile.

 Yes, OnePlus will sell the Warp Charge 65 charger as a standalone accessory on its website, so if you are looking for a USB PD charger that goes up to 45W, it is a decent option.
-OnePlus says the Warp Charge 65 charger will be able to charge older OnePlus devices at up to 27W, but I wasn't able to test this particular claim.
-The Warp Charge spec on the charger lists only 10V/6.5A and makes no mention of the 5V/6A that's used by the likes of the OnePlus 8 series and the OnePlus 7T that feature 30W fast charging.
+OnePlus says the Warp Charge 65 charger will be able to charge older OnePlus devices at up to 27W, and it works as advertised on the OnePlus 8 and 8 Pro.

 OnePlus 8T Cameras